 - representation of a public company in connection with insider trading allegations alleged against the former CEO and chairman regarding the sale of restricted sales

 - representation of an investment fund in connection with short-swing profit claims made by a large investor

-- representation of an activist investor in federal action by a public company to prevent his candidacy for the company’s board of directors at its annual meeting
+- representation of an activist investor in federal action by a public company to prevent his candidacy for the company’s board of directors at its annual meeting.

-- representation of a multibillion-dollar hedge fund in an insider trading investigation by the SEC
+- representation of a multibillion-dollar hedge fund in an insider trading investigation by the SEC in New York

-- representation of an investment fund in an insider trading investigation by the SEC’s Boston office in investigation into his trading in publicly traded securities
+- representation of an investment fund in an insider trading investigation by the SEC’s Boston office in investigation into his trading in publicly traded securities in connection with merger

 Mr. Rappaport’s community, civic and charitable activities include being a: